appidea/react-native-hce/README.md

 ### Other features

+This project is opened for Your ideas.
 You can contribute to the library and add the other functionalities, if You eager.

+### Troubleshooting

+- Ensure, that there is no AID conflict with other HCE-enabled apps.
+Try to disable all HCE-enabled apps except the Your one.
+You can do this in Android Settings.
+[See more details...](https://github.com/appidea/react-native-hce/issues/2#issuecomment-1221538916)
+- If You experience the issues when trying to start up the example application, ensure, that You follow the steps described in [contribution guide](CONTRIBUTING.md).

 ## Development roadmap

-If there will be more application handled in future, the next step is to tansform this package into separate packages handled by Lerna monorepo.
+- support for more types of NDEF Messages
+- support for writable NFC Tags
+- support for development of custom applications

 ## Contributing